 Blogging the Magna Carta #7

 In today’s world the people of Western Europe and North America treasure their elected governments.
-We rely upon them to act for us since we are far too populace for every citizen to gather and vote individually.
+We rely upon them to act for us since we are far too numerous for every citizen to gather and vote individually on every single issue.
 An educated society considers each of the candidates, studies the issues and votes for the person most closely aligned to our philosophy.
 We trust these people to do their best for us.

 Where did this novel form of government begin?

 We need to back up just a bit to last weeks discussion of scutage, a kind of tax levied on barons and knights in lieu of military service.
 This week King John managed to find a little wiggle room in the wording.
 But not for long.